DeepChainBio/deepchain-apps/docs/source/documentation/cli.rst

         deepchain apps --infos

-    .. important::  The apps show with this command are not synchronize with deepchain-hub.
+    .. important::  The apps show with this command are not synchronized with deepchain-hub.

     * Remove all local apps (files & config):